-F(OOD STORAGE AND DRY STORAGE Yes No Corrective Action • Temperature of dry storage area is between 50°F and 70°F or state public health department requirement. • All food and paper supplies are stored six to eight inches off the floor. • All food is labeled with name and delivery date.
-Food is stored in original container or a food grade container. • Open bags of food are stored in containers with tight-fitting lids and labeled with common name. • The FIFO method of inventory management is used. • There are no bulging or leaking canned goods.
-Food is protected from contamination.
-All surfaces and floors are clean.
-Labeled chemicals are stored away from food and food-related supplies.
+FOOD STORAGE AND DRY STORAGE

+- Temperature of dry storage area is between 50°F and 70°F or state public health department requirement. - All food and paper supplies are stored six to eight inches off the floor. - All food is labeled with name and delivery date. - Food is stored in original container or a food grade container. - Open bags of food are stored in containers with tight-fitting lids and labeled with common name. - The FIFO method of inventory management is used. - There are no bulging or leaking canned goods. - Food is protected from contamination. - All surfaces and floors are clean. - Labeled chemicals are stored away from food and food-related supplies. - There is a regular cleaning schedule.